BayraktarLab/cell2location/README.md

 **D.** Many genes are not expressed in the spatial data. **Solution**: try removing genes detected at low levels in spatial data.

+#### 3. `Can not use cuDNN on context None: cannot compile with cuDNN. ...`
-2. `Can not use cuDNN on context None: cannot compile with cuDNN. ...` If you see this error when importing cell2location it means that you have incorrectly installed theano and it's dependencies (fix depends on the platform).
-Without cuDNN support training takes >3 times longer. **Solution**: use our docker and singularity images.
+3. `Can not use cuDNN on context None: cannot compile with cuDNN. ...` If you see this error when importing cell2location it means that you have incorrectly installed theano and it's dependencies (fix depends on the platform).
+Without cuDNN support training takes >3 times longer. **Solution**: use our docker and singularity images, or try re-creating your conda environment.

 ## FAQ